-A celebration to reestablish the memory of the history and pivotal role of Worcester County in the American Revolution is being held throughout 2014 through a series of workshops, lectures, city walks, publications, and a public fair.
-We will commemorate the remarkable events of September 6, 1774 to make the story a vital part of the core narrative of the beginnings of the American Revolution, and to develop a sense of pride in the role Worcester County played in the founding of America.
+The celebration to reestablish the memory of Worcester County's pivotal role in the American Revolution is being held across 2014 through a series of lectures, city walks, publications, and a public fair with the 37 towns.
+We expect to see workshops for teachers, visits by re-enactors to classrooms, exhibits of artifacts of the period, tours of the historical sites, and a series of presentations by authors and academics.
+We will commemorate the remarkable events of September 6, 1774 to make the story a vital part of the narrative of the beginnings of the American Revolution, and to develop a sense of pride in the role Worcester County played in the founding of America.

 You having desired, and even insisted upon it, that all judicial proceedings be stayed by the justices of the court appointed this day, by law, to be held at Worcester, within and for the county of Worcester, on account of the unconstitutional act of the British parliament, respecting the

 The Chains of Liberty, an original play by James David Moran depicts Worcester's role in the American Revolution.
 The play will be performed at 1 p.m. and 3 p.m. on September 7th as part of a daylong festival celebrating the closing of the Royal Courts and the end of British Authority in